Backup your Raspberries

 Various helper scripts are available.

-For example use pishrink to compress a dd backup or create a dd backup from a tar or rsync backup and much more.
+For example use pishrink to compress a dd backup or create a dd backup from a tar or rsync backup.
+Create a backup and a clone to have a current cold standby boot medium.
+And much, much more.

 Extension points for custom logic